diegopimi/Wispeed/README.md

 - Users will have the ability to create client accounts / Admin accounts. ( maybe unecessary for the purpose of this app? maybe requires different database? )
 - Different layouts (options, website) shall be shown according to user type (client/admin).
 - CRUD will be available (preferrably only to admin).
+- The project will count with a CI pipeline triggered upon push and PR to ensure the integrity of the builds.

 **-------- TIPS AND TRICKS --------**